imstephens-professional/java_swing_minis/Stack Calculator/Information.md

 ## Description
-A Java calculator that utilizes the Shunting Yard Algorithm to solve problems.
+A Java calculator that utilizes the Shunting Yard Algorithm to solve user-inputted.

 Software developed in Eclipse Studio IDE (2060-03).